The Medicinal Mindfulness Foundation Non-Profit

 In that regard, we:

-- Advance, develop and define shared values, codes of ethics and moral conduct for modem psychedelic communities and practitioners based on western religious/spiritual traditions such as Whiteheadian philosophy and Transformational Alchemy, meditation and mindfulness, and religious traditions found globally that use psychedelics as sacred sacraments.
+- Advance, develop and define shared values, codes of ethics and moral conduct for modem psychedelic communities and practitioners based on western religious/spiritual traditions such as Transformational Alchemy, meditation and mindfulness, and religious traditions found globally that use psychedelics as sacred sacraments.
 These values equally hold spiritual & religious concepts with best practices of modern psychotherapy, aesthetics, research and scientific inquiry.

 - Advance mutual learning and dialogue with traditional, ancient and indigenous communities engaged in cultural, spiritual and religious psychedelic practices.